Ingesting Data

 The examples on this page assume that you have access to a Timeseries dataset that has the following schema:

-Once we’ve defined the schema and created a dataset, we can access it and create a collection to ingest data into.
+Once you’ve defined the schema and created a dataset, you can access it and create a collection to ingest data into.

 Preparing data for ingestion